Zen at War: Individualism

 Peek argues that individualism, contrary to popular notions, is inherently supported by Buddhism.
 This inherent support made it possible to effect a transmission from authoritarian imperialism to democracy:

 Social inequality

 The Soto-school has taken up the issue of social inequality.
 According to Bodiford, the Soto-school has insisted that "the types of social discrimination found in Sõtõ rituals and temple practices" find their origin in "the medieval institutional regulations imposed by the Tokugawa regime, not in the religious attitudes, religious practices, or religious mission of Sõtõ Zen itself".
 The Soto-school has installed a Human Rights Division, to terminate the regulations which contribute to discriminatory practices.

 Enlightenment and authority

 Zen at War has contributed to discussions on the meaning of "enlightenment", and the role of Zen-teachers in the emerging western Zen-Buddhism.
 Bodhin Kjolhede, dharma heir of Philip Kapleau, says:

 Stuart Lachs has written several essays on this issue, connected to teacher-scandals in western sanghas.
 The issue has been taken up by others as well.

-Author

-The author, Brian Victoria, trained at the Sōtō monastery of Eihei-ji and is a fully ordained Sōtō priest.
-He received his Ph.D. in Buddhist Studies from the Department of Religion at Temple University and his M.A. from Sōtō-affiliated Komazawa University in Tokyo, where he also majored in Buddhist Studies.

-Victoria has taught Japanese language and culture at the University of Nebraska Omaha, Creighton University, and Bucknell University in the United States and lectured in the Department of Asian Languages and Literatures at the University of Auckland.
-He was a Senior Lecturer in the Centre in Asian Studies at the University of Adelaide in South Australia.
-He has also been Yehan Numata Distinguished Visiting Professor, Buddhist Studies at the University of Hawaii at Manoa.
-From 2005 to 2013, he was a professor of Japanese Studies and director of the Antioch Education Abroad "Japan and Its Buddhist Traditions Program" at Antioch University in Yellow Springs, OH.
-Since 2013, he has been a Fellow at Oxford Centre for Buddhist Studies and a Visiting Research Fellow at the International Research Center for Japanese Studies.